This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Through its Plastic Negative certification, your ReSEAcled Poo Bags fund the ethical removal of low value, hard-to-recycle plastic before it enters the ocean.

-Therefore, you're not just disposing of waste responsibly; you're actively contributing to a movement that reduces plastic pollution at the source and supporting the communities most impacted by it.
+Therefore, you're not just disposing of waste responsibly; you're actively contributing to a movement that reduces plastic pollution at source while supporting communities most impacted by it by providing safe, stable, and dignified work.

 The Oyster Shell Difference

-• Putting a waste stream to better use.
-The shell of an oyster represents more than 70% of its total weight, meaning every year, processing oysters for food leaves behind millions of tons of waste shells, most of which are landfilled.
+• The shell of an oyster represents more than 70% of its total weight, meaning every year, processing oysters for food leaves behind millions of tons of waste shells, most of which are landfilled.

 • No additional demand is placed on oyster farming for ReSEAcled Poo Bags.
 Only existing waste shells are used.